Grand Theatre (Copenhagen)

 The Grand Theatre (Danish: Grand Teatret), located in Mikkel Bryggers Gade (No. 9), a small side street off Strøget, is one of the oldest cinemas in Copenhagen, Denmark.
 The cinema is based in the rear side of the Palace Hotel complex on City Hall Square.
 The building was completed to an Art Deco design by Anton Rosen in 1910.
-It was listed in the Danish registry of protected buildings and places in 1993.
+It was listed in the Danish Registry of Protected Buildings and Places in 1993.

 History

 The cinema is located on the rear side of the block which also contains the Palace Hotel on City Hall Square, Copenhagen's most fashionable hotel at the time of its opening in 1910.
 The entire block was designed by the architect Anton Rosen.
 The first cinema at the site opened on 26 December 1913.
-It was known as Empire Theatre and based in Palace Hotel's Grand Hall which had originally been built as a concert hall accessed from Mikkel Bryggers Gade.
+It was known as Empire Theatre and based in the Palace Hotel's Grand Hall which had originally been built as a concert hall accessed from Mikkel Bryggers Gade.
 The director at the time was Walter Christmas.
 The cinema changed its name to Metropol Theatre the following year, now with Sofus Madsen as managing director.

 In 1923, Metropol Theatre moved to Frederiksberggade.
 Its old premises were taken over by the film director Urban Gad who had recently returned to Copenhagen from Germany where he had worked since 1911.
 He reopened the cinema under the name Grand Theatre on 2 April as a venue for quality film.
 In 1939 the cinema was temporarily closed while the Grand Hall was converted into the auditorium today known as Grand 3.
 After Urban Gad's death in 1948, his wife Esther took over the cinema.